-Vaccines are an integral part of any child’s routine health care.
-As Cayman’s population hails from all over the world, besides following the Cayman Islands Immunisation schedule, we ensure that schedules from other home countries are also adhered to and followed.
-Although Covid-19 has disrupted our daily routines and brought many changes, we as paediatricians with the guidance of WHO, recommend not delaying our vaccines to better protect our children.
+Vaccines are an integral part of any child's routine health care.
+As Cayman's population hails from all over the world, besides following the Cayman Islands Immunisation schedule, schedules from other home countries are also adhered to and followed.
+Although Covid-19 has brought many changes and prevented most residents from travelling, health professions advise against putting off or delaying vaccinating children.

-The Cayman Islands has one of the lowest incidences of vaccine-preventable diseases in the world, and diseases such as polio have been fully eliminated.
+The Cayman Islands has one of the lowest incidences of vaccine-preventable diseases in the world, and diseases such as polio have been fully eradicated.

-Although there have been a number of controversial vaccine-related headlines in recent years, immunisations are one of the most effective ways of protecting your child’s health from the very beginning.
+Immunisations are one of the most effective ways of protecting your child's health from the very beginning of their lives.
 Protecting your baby from over 16 serious diseases with the help of vaccines is a powerful defence that is tested, safe and effective.
+Presently children ages five and up can also receive the Pfizer-BioNTech vaccine for protection from COVID-19.

-There are cases when Public Health officials have recommended deferring a vaccination due to medical reasons or if a child is experiencing ill health, such as a high fever.
-You may contact the Public Health Department (Tel: (345) 244 2648) or arrange to speak to a school nurse or paediatrician if you have any questions or concerns about vaccinating your children.
+There are cases when Public Health officials have recommended deferring a vaccination due to medical reasons or if a child is experiencing ill health.
+You may contact the Public Health Department (Tel: (345) 244 2648), who provide routine vaccinations to children free of cost, or speak to a paediatrician if you have any questions about vaccinating your children — prices often vary between clinics for the same immunisation.
+See a list of highly recommended clinics offering paediatric services at the bottom of this article.

 Hepatitis B (HEP B):